ewanbuckingham/ewanbuckingham/site/content/_index.md

 subtitle: The art and science or organic gardening
 image: /img/home-jumbotron.jpg
 blurb:
-  heading: Growing greener better
+  heading: " Hello!"
+  text: >-
-  text: Large or small your garden is your opportunity to create something
-    productive, beautiful and beneficial for nature.
+    This is Ewan's organic gardening site.
+Large or small gardens are our opportunity to create something productive, beautiful and beneficial to nature.
 But how?

+    We unpack the folklore, facts and anecdotes to understand what works, how it does it, and how it might be applied to different situations.
 intro:
   heading: What we offer
   text: ...